Davao City: Law and order

 The Public Safety and Security Command Center (PSSCC), the first in the Philippines, is located in Sandawa, Matina.
 It is headquarters for 911 and the center for the 170 closed-circuit television (CCTV) cameras installed in different strategic areas as of today covering access roads and populated downtown areas, and also including outside the Francisco Bangoy International Airport and six in different bridges to monitor the rise of water level in the city's rivers.
 The center also controls traffic signals in the city.

 In Davao City, by city ordinance, police ensure that prostitutes have a valid health card, but do not arrest them, as prostitution is considered a health issue for the women involved and is not a police matter.
 Jeanette Ampog, the executive director of Talikala, a Davao-based NGO that helps prostitutes, said in October 2016 that child prostitution had sharply increased over the past two years.
 She said that children were cheaper and more marketable.
 Nevertheless, the city was awarded "Most Child-Friendly City for Highly-Urbanized Category" in 2013, 2014 and 2017.
 The city also won the same award in 1998 and 1999.
 Also in 2017, the city was awarded with the "Best Disaster Risk Reduction and Management".

 The city's Executive Order No. 04, Series of 2013 imposes an order on creating the implementation of rules and regulations for the new comprehensive anti-smoking ordinance no. 0367–12, Series of 2012.
 Davao City's Firecracker Ban was also implemented with ordinance No. 060-02/1406-02, Series of 2002.

-In 2016 and 2017, Davao City is among the local government units awarded with a "Seal of Good Local Governance" by the Department of the Interior and Local Government.
-The city was also given the same award in 2015, prior to the presidency of Rodrigo Duterte.
+From 2015 to 2017, Davao City was among the local government units awarded with a "Seal of Good Local Governance" by the Department of the Interior and Local Government.

 Davao Death Squad

 The controversial Davao Death Squad is a vigilante group supposedly active in Davao City.
 The group is allegedly responsible for summary executions of street children and individuals suspected of petty crimes and dealing in drugs in Davao.
 It has been estimated that the group is responsible for the killing or disappearance of between 1,020 and 1,040 people between 1998 and 2008.
-In as early as 2005, the US State Department has received reports of the Human Rights Commission's (HRC) investigation regarding the alleged connection of the Duterte political dynasty of Davao to the killings.
-This was followed by another investigation in 2009, which was later discontinued.
+An investigation in 2009 was later discontinued.
 Another investigation by the Office of the Ombudsman was opened and closed in 2019, stating that they found no evidence that the alleged group exists.